ErosMLima/Assistant_Speech_Recgnition/README.md

-# speech_rec - My personal assistant
+#🎙️speech_rec - My personal assistant

 **Hello!** This was a project that I developed to learn how to deal with new libraries such as pyttsx3 and speech_recognition.